data-mermaid/mermaid-dash/README.md

 # mermaid-dash

-MERMAID global dashboard.
+MERMAID Global Dashboard.
 A read-only platform that summarizes all the information collected through the datamermaid application.
 You can read more about [datamermaid here](https://datamermaid.org/).

+MERMAID Global Dashboard uses Create-React-App for its build tooling.

 ## Setup